 What Can Help

 We need resources to help us in the grief process, resources help balance the challenges & vulnerabilities that arise.
-A really important inner resource is compassion which I think this is foundational in many things including in grief & loss.
-Other resources include the process of learning itself, the support of others, perspective taking, being able to connect to safety and trust, and mindfulness.
+Two really important inner resources are compassion & being able to regulate the nervous system, I think these are foundational in many things including in grief & loss.
+Other resources include the process of learning itself, the support of others, perspective taking, being able to connect to safety and trust, and awareness (mindfulness).
 If someone is under-resourced they are more likely to need some support from a counsellor or psychologist.
 Also this can be needed, for example, if the grief triggers into previous traumatic experiences, which I think it often does, especially if someone is under-resourced and it’s still needed sometimes even if someone is well resourced too.
 It’s important to recognise when help is needed and also remember that there is no right or wrong way to grieve.

 One way to identify what could be supportive for you to nurture is to ask yourself: